BurlingtonCodeAcademy/sdb-summer-2021-curriculum/week-1/articles/installfest.md

 2. Create a new user account
 3. **Optional**: Read about [Getting started with Node.js on Heroku](https://devcenter.heroku.com/articles/getting-started-with-nodejs)

+### Loom

+1. Visit the Loom Signup page [Signup for Loom](https://www.loom.com/signup)
+2. Signup with your preferred method of login
+3. For the question "What do you plan to use Loom for?" you can just say "For education" or "For personal use".
+This won't affect your experience and is only for Loom's own data.
+4. Next you'll be able to name your workspace.
+Name this whatever you wan't but try to keep it professional.
+5. On the "Who do you collaborate with?" you can click "not now".
+You don't need to add any team members to your workspace.
+6. Finally, you'll be prompted to either install the Loom Chrome Extension or download the Loom Desktop App.
+Either method of recording a Loom is fine and it's your choice which method you want to use.

+---

 ## Windows Installation

 The instructions below will walk you through installing the following tools:
+**NOTE** These instructions are for Windows users specifically.
+Mac users will follow the instructions further down the page.

 1. Node.js JavaScript Engine
 2. Git Version Control System